josephh2o/BME602_hw5/README.md

 Joseph Ho, Karina Buttram

 ## Answers
-A. The speech recordings are [here](/recordings), which consist of a reading of the alphabet, and the sounds /f/ and /k/ for comparison.
+**A.** The speech recordings are [here](/recordings), which consist of a reading of the alphabet, and the sounds /f/ and /k/ for comparison.

-B. The code for the speech recognition is [here](/speech_analysis.py).
+**B.** The code for the speech analysis is [here](/speech_analysis.py).

-C.
+**C.** In the code for the speech analysis, there are 10 speech features that are extracted from the speech recordings.
+These features include average amplitude of a frequency range determined by 10 pass band filters from 0 to 8000 Hz.
+Every 5 ms, the fast fourier transform (fft) function is performed on the speech signal, and the average amplitude of the frequency range is calculated.

-D. /f/ and /k/ sounds have major differences in their frequencies and amplitudes.
+**D.** /f/ and /k/ sounds have major differences in their frequencies and amplitudes.

 For the /f/ sound: